 The Chamber changed its name to The Greater Sanford Regional Chamber of Commerce, once again recognizing its growth stretching outside of Seminole County with over 20% of its members from the West Volusia & Orange Counties.

-The Chamber brought in a new team and re-branded the look and feel of the Chamber.
-Working closely with the City of Sanford and the Economic Growth of our community we are striving to meet the needs of small business making Sanford the hub and heart of Seminole County business.
+The Chamber partnered with the City of Sanford for a new program on Economic Growth of our community to meet the needs of small business making Sanford the hub and heart of Seminole County business.

 The Chamber moved its offices into the Historic Sanford Welcome Center in Downtown Sanford in partnership with the Sanford Tourism group.
 Inside the Historic Welcome Center you can find the, Sanford Chamber, Seminole Cultural Arts Council and Visit Florida working together.
 There is no better time to be involved with the Greater Sanford Regional Chamber of Commerce.